 Lighting for the bath come in two options: either those who are already incorporated in the furnishings, or those you buy separately.
 Choose a filament lamp bulb for a small cost, in a bright colour, similar to natural light.
 Choose a spotlight if you want something to consume less energy, but a bigger price than a bulb.
 And if you choose the neon light take into consideration the colder light and the higher price.

-bronze bathroom lights
+black bathroom lights